Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 - Record and upload GPS and inscription data to the web with a cemetery app such as Find A Grave or Billion Graves (both available for iOS and Android).

-Your ever-present smartphone is a handy tool for photographing family homes and the buildings where your ancestors worshipped, worked or attended school.
+Your ever-present smartphone is a handy tool for photographing family homes and the buildings where your ancestors worshiped, worked or attended school.
 A few tricks will help you best capture the entire facade and, for public structures, move inside to photograph interior rooms.
 If you’re photographing a private home from a public sidewalk or street, it’s not required—but it is good manners—to first let the owner know the purpose for your pictures.
 Don’t enter any yards unless the property owner gives you the go-ahead.
 Be aware that some public buildings have photo and media restrictions for security reasons.

 Frame-worthy group photos rarely just happen.
 It’s hard to get a gaggle of people assembled in one place, all smiling and looking at the camera at the same time.
 Use these pro photography tips to make the pictures from your next family reunion the best in decades.